Nnadozie/hackerrankNotes/README.md

 1 [isUnique] Implement an algorithm to determine if a string has all unique characters.
 What if you cannot use additional data structures?

+common errors:

+- trying to run a non-static method from the main static context;
+- using str.length instead of str.length(); former is JS, later is Java.
+- not returning true after the for loop; i.e not thinking about the end case;
+- not including a base case -- checking the length of the string.

 ```
 O(n) time, O(n) space complexity